Jazz select Duke F/C Kyle Filipowski in 2nd round of 2024 NBA Draft | Gephardt Daily

 - Sacramento Kings: Devin Carter, G, Providence

-- Portland Trail Blazers: Carlton Carrington, G, Pittsburgh (traded to Washington)
+- Portland Trail Blazers (traded to Washington): Carlton Carrington, G, Pittsburgh

 - Miami Heat: Kal’el Ware, C, Indiana